JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework2.md

 | 8 | Prototyping | <ul><li>User interaction and early feedback <li>Demonstrate feasibility or technology gap | <ul><li>Complex cases take a long time, require technical knowledge, and create unrealistic expectations among users <li>May look like a functional system, restricting the same solutions and development concepts as the prototype <sup>8</sup> | ❌ |
 | 9 | Analysing documentation | <ul><li>Analyze certain part of something, use existing materials, and check requirements with different techniques | <ul><li>Limited to "as is", outdated documents, time-consuming and cumbersome <sup>9</sup> | ❌ |

 According to the limitation mentioned in the brief that anyone outside of the project cannot be involved for requirements gathering as that involving human participants in a project, and online surveys required prior ethical approval.
 As a result, the whole elicitation process was based on the brainstroming method, supplemented by an interview, where another student in this course was played a role of a user in the app to break the limitations of personal thinking.
-Besides, the brainstorming method and interview method can elicit suitable ideas in a short time, which is in line with the tight timeline of this design.
+The brainstroming method and the interview method allows to elicit ideas in a short period time which is suitable

 ### Requirement specification method

 ### Prioritisation method